ClassAxion/disco-4g-without-sc2/README.md

+# WARNING!
+This project is experimental and you can damage your equipment!

+I'm not responsible for any damage caused by a software error.
+If you don't know how to use this project correctly, don't use it or you will lose your parrot!

 # Parrot Disco without SC2 only on LTE

 I just want to have fun with Parrot Disco and I need something new :)